Mpowa-IO/Documents/Whitepaper.md

 #### Relevant indicators for Mpowa:

 These have to be customized.
-TBA
+Expected: 05-2022.

+#### Mpowa’s Contribution:

-Mpowa’s Contribution: Clean water, food, energy.
+Partnerships to provide clean water, food, energy.
-SOLVATTEN, ECOLOO, ETC
+Solvatten, Ecoloo, Equal Aqua.